 - A Insulator

 - B Drain pipe R1

 - © Drain pan

-- $\geq 2 \times (F) \geq 70 \text{ mm}$

-- ≥ 35 mm

-- 1 The drain pipe should extend below this level. - Open drain
+- 5 Downward slope 20 mm/m or more ⊕ Drain trap - 1 The drain pipe should extend below this level. - Open drain

-- Ensure that the drain piping is downward (pitch of more than 20 mm/m) to the outdoor (discharge) side. - Ensure that any cross-wise drain piping is less than 20 m (excluding the difference of elevation).
-If the drain piping is long, provide metal braces to prevent it from waving.
+- Ensure that a drain trap is installed.
+If this is neglected, condensation may occur inside the indoor unit leading to water leakage/equipment breakdown, etc. - Ensure that the drain piping is downward (pitch of more than 20 mm/m) to the outdoor (discharge) side - 3.
+Ensure that any cross-wise drain piping is less than 20 m (excluding the difference of elevation).
+If the drain piping is long, provide metal braces to prevent it - from waving.
 Never provide any air vent pipe.
-Otherwise drain may be ejected. - Use a hard vinyl chloride pipe VP-25 (with an external diameter of 32 mm) for drain piping. - 4.
-Ensure that collected pipes are 10 cm lower than the unit body's drain port. - 5.
-Put the end of the drain piping in a position where no odor is generated. - Do not put the end of the drain piping in any drain where ionic gases are generated.
+Otherwise drain may be ejected. - Use a hard vinyl chloride pipe VP-25 (with an external diameter of 32 mm) for drain piping. - 5.
+Ensure that collected pipes are 10 cm lower than the unit body's drain port. - 6.
+Put the end of the drain piping in a position where no odor is generated. - 7.
+Do not put the end of the drain piping in any drain where ionic gases are generated.